metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

+- `applied_manifest_work_eviction_grace_period` (String) AppliedManifestWorkEvictionGracePeriod is the eviction grace period the work agent will wait before evicting the AppliedManifestWorks, whose corresponding ManifestWorks are missing on the hub cluster, from the managed cluster.
+If not present, the default value of the work agent will be used.
 - `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for work If it is set empty, default feature gates will be used.
 If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--work_configuration--feature_gates))
 - `kube_api_burst` (Number) KubeAPIBurst indicates the maximum burst of the throttle while talking with apiserver of hub cluster from the spoke cluster.
 If it is set empty, use the default value: 100
 - `kube_apiqps` (Number) KubeAPIQPS indicates the maximum QPS while talking with apiserver of hub cluster from the spoke cluster.
 If it is set empty, use the default value: 50